anishmashankar/spark-hadoop/README.md

 # spark-hadoop
 A simple application created to test the performance of [spark](http://spark.apache.org) and traditional map reduce on a Pseudo Distributed [Hadoop](http://hadoop.apache.org) cluster.
-The dataset used is download from [NetIndex](http://netindex.com).
-For the scope of this project, extract the dataset zip to this project folder
+The dataset used is downloaded from [NetIndex](http://netindex.com).
+We are going to calculate maximum download speed by country.

 ## Perform the test on your own?
+For the scope of this project, extract the dataset zip to this project folder.

 I have taken the file **city_speeds_daily.csv** which sized to 2.4GB.
 Some kind of wrangling had to be done to maintain the simplicity of the project.
-The problems regarding encoding were taken care by the file *eliminate_malformed_data.py*.
-It is a humble request that you execute the file as following
+The problems regarding encoding were taken care by the script *eliminate_malformed_data.py*.
+It is a humble request that you execute the script before running the project.

 ```sh
 cat city_daily_speeds.csv | python eliminate_malformed_data.py